yoktavian/Semantic-UI/README.md

 `import 'semantic-ui-css/semantic.min.css'`

 Paste into index.js files.
 When it's completed it means that you already including semantic-ui into your project.
 You can try adding some semantic-ui component into your app.js.
-How to use semantic-ui components and what kinds you can read [here](https://react.semantic-ui.com/usage#examples).
+How to use semantic-ui-react components and what are the type that you can use? you can read at [here](https://react.semantic-ui.com/usage#examples).